Why Stock Photos?

 The items listed here were tested thoroughly by our trained technicians.
 If they observed any significant flaws, you’ll see them detailed above.
 If the items listed here are exceptionally awesome, you’ll see that noted above too.
 Regardless, please remember this is a used item and it’s bound to have at least a microscopic imperfection.

 The 8-15mm f/4 L Fisheye is Canon’s all-in-one fisheye.
-This lens works with both full frame and crop frame cameras, but there are a couple of limitations: at the wide end, it fills nearly the entire frame on a crop sensor camera, but on a full frame camera it becomes a circular fisheye (a circular image inside the rectangular image with black edges).
-As you zoom to longer focal lengths, it becomes a standard fisheye filling a full-frame image (see the images below for examples).Now that we’ve covered that, the Canon 8-15mm f/4 L has a USM focusing motor for fast, silent focus, as well as full-time manual focus override.
-Optically, it has a floating element (for sharp, close-up photos) and a flourine front element coating that helps keep the front element from getting too dirty.
+This lens works with both full-frame and crop-frame cameras, but there are a couple of limitations: at the wide end, it fills nearly the entire frame on a crop-sensor camera, but on a full-frame camera it becomes a circular fisheye (a circular image inside the rectangular image with black edges).
+As you zoom to longer focal lengths, it becomes a standard fisheye, filling a full-frame image.Now that we’ve covered that, the Canon 8-15mm f/4 L has a USM focusing motor for fast, silent focus, and a full-time manual-focus override.
+Optically, it has a floating element (for sharp, close-up photos) and a fluorine coating that helps keep the front element from getting too dirty.

 Well, where do I start?
 A triumph of technology over common sense, perhaps?
 Don’t get me wrong, it’s a very good lens.
 It’s well-built, autofocuses accurately, and is quite sharp.
 They did a great job building it.
 I’m not sure why they built it, but they did a great job.
 So maybe I should call it a great lens in search of a purpose.